Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 Eligible adoption expenses include: agency fees paid to a licensed adoption agency, home study fees, court and legal fees, document translation and certification, travel and accommodation costs required by the adoption process, and immigration fees for international adoption.
 General childcare expenses after the child is placed are not eligible.

-Can you get both the federal and provincial adoption tax credit?
+Can you claim the federal adoption expense credit?

-The Alberta Adoption Process Guide includes a dedicated Supports for Permanency section with the 2025 income rules, the per-diem rate tables updated for April 2026, and a calculation worksheet to determine your SFP eligibility.
-It also walks through the federal and provincial tax credit claiming process with the specific lines, eligible expense categories, and the common timing mistakes that cause families to miss credits they are owed.
+The Alberta Adoption Process Guide includes a dedicated Supports for Permanency section with the 2025 income rules, the per-diem rate tables updated for April 2026, and a calculation worksheet to help you assess SFP eligibility.
+It also walks through the federal tax-credit claiming process, eligible expense categories, and the common timing mistakes that cause families to miss credits they may be owed.

 Get the Alberta Adoption Process Guide